 Keith Hoggart is an Emeritus Professor of Geography at King’s.
-His research interests focus on links between housing, migration and social change in rural areas and with policy-making and the governance of local socio-economic change.
+His research interests focus on links between housing, migration and social change in rural areas with policymaking and the governance of local socio-economic change.

-He has authored/co-authored eight books/research monographs, has edited or co-edited seven books, and has more than 70 refereed journal articles or book chapters.
+He has authored and co-authored eight books/research monographs, has edited or co-edited seven books, and has more than 70 refereed journal articles or book chapters.

 Keith’s research explores the governance of housing change in rural England from 1900-74.
 Using local and national archival sources, he is exploring how governance regimes suppressed housing betterment and created conditions ripe for the middle-class capture of the countryside from the 1970s onwards.